EricEisaman/splatwalk/docs/wasm-api.md

 - Treat `space`, `up_axis`, and `handedness` as part of the binary contract.
 If your engine uses a different handedness or up axis, convert once at your application boundary.
 - Use `get_splat_bounds` for UI framing and `build_walkable_ground_field` for 2.5D SDF column diagnostics.
 Avoid deriving floor height from renderer meshes, lower-envelope debug surfaces, global planes, or mesh vertices after reconstruction.
 - For one-button room navigation, mirror the browser `FAST NAV` path: call `build_walkable_ground_field`, keep only `walkable` and `filled` cells, select the seed-nearest connected component, triangulate that floor component, then pass it to Recast.
+- When handing that floor mesh to Recast, convert the agent dimensions from metres to **integer voxel units** (`walkableHeight = ceil(h/ch)`, `walkableClimb = floor(climb/ch)`, `walkableRadius = ceil(r/cs)`) and pad the vertical bounds above the highest floor cell by at least `walkableHeight`.
+Passing sub-metre metre values directly truncates them to `0` voxels, which removes erosion, turns every height step into a wall, and fragments one walkable level into disjoint islands.
+See "Recast parameter units (metres vs voxels)" above.
 - For advanced collision workflows, treat the production target as PlayCanvas-style voxel collision: voxel occupancy, seed-based cluster/fill/carve, then a watertight collision mesh.
 - Use `convert_splat_to_navmesh_basis(bytes, settings)` for the generated voxel collision mesh when no imported collider GLB exists.
 It emits the collision basis, not the renderer mesh.
 - Treat `GroundFieldCell.state` as part of the fast-nav contract.
 Preserve `obstacle`, `height_variance`, `void`, unfilled `low_confidence`, `eroded`, and `discarded_component` as blocked/rejected states.